Ten Ways to Repress a JournalistMay 3, 2013

 In China many people were sentenced to long prison terms in 2012 for posting blogs or sending information that was deemed sensitive.

 5. Banning Access to the Internet

 Some repressive regimes seek to control internet access in order to regulate journalists’ activities.

 The authorities in China temporarily blocked access to the New York Times and Bloomberg websites and banned searches for ‘New York Times’ after the news organizations exposed controversial financial details of some of China’s leaders.

-Libel laws in countries can be misused in an attempt to prevent journalists from criticising government officials and powerful individuals.
+Libel laws in countries can be misused in an attempt to prevent journalists from criticizing government officials and powerful individuals.

-In August 2012, Islam Affifi, editor of Egyptian newspaper El-Dostor, was brought to trial for publishing false information “insulting the President”.
-The trial is still continuing.
+In August 2012, Islam Affifi, editor of Egyptian newspaper El-Dostor, was brought to trial for publishing false information “insulting the President.”

 In some countries, including Syria, governments deny or remove visas from foreign journalists to stop them from investigating human rights abuses while national journalists face the same risk to their work permits.